Pogify/pogify-functions/README.md

     - `Authorization`: auth token from firebase auth
     - `X-Session-Token`: token obtained from `startSession`
   - tokens can only be refreshed once every 25 minutes
+  - refreshToken refreshes the session record in the Realtime DB

 ### Scheduled Triggers